jkobject/scPRINT/README.md

 scPRINT can run on machines without GPUs, but it will be slow.
 It is highly recommended to use a GPU for inference.

-Once you have a GPU, and installed the required drivers, you might need to install a specific version of pytorch that is compatible with your drivers (e.g. nvidia 550 drivers will lead to a nvidia toolkit 11.7 or 11.8 which will mean you need to install pytorch 2.2.0 using the command:
+Once you have a GPU, and installed the required drivers, you might need to install a specific version of pytorch that is compatible with your drivers (e.g. nvidia 550 drivers will lead to a nvidia toolkit 11.7 or 11.8 which might mean you need to re-install a different flavor of pytorch for things to work. e.g. using the command:
-`pip install torch==2.2.0 torchvision==0.17.0 torchaudio==2.2.0 --index-url https://download.pytorch.org/whl/cu118` on linux
+`pip install torch==2.2.0 torchvision==0.17.0 torchaudio==2.2.0 --index-url https://download.pytorch.org/whl/cu118` on my case on linux
  ).

+I was able to test it with nvidia 11.7, 11.8, 12.2.

 ### lamin.ai